 Deposit: $1,500 USD

-A $1,500 USD non-refundable deposit is required to reserve your spot for this workshop.
+A $1,500 USD deposit is required to reserve your spot for this workshop.
 You can also pay in full at any time.
-The remaining balance is due on February 14th, 2023.
+The remaining balance is due 120 days before the start of the tour.
 If the remaining balance is not paid in full by the due date, you will lose your spot.

 This workshop is focused on landscape photography and shooting coastal scenes, waterfalls, and grand vistas.
 It’s also a unique opportunity to photograph the landscape in dramatic conditions.

 What you learn during the workshop will vary according to your goals and skills.
 Your instructors are professional photographers with extensive experience who will help you take your photography to the next level.

 During the tour you’ll have an opportunity to learn:

 Some of the photography basics you can learn during the workshop are:

 Some of the post-processing techniques that you can learn with the included tutorials are: